Braves vs. Reds Player Props Betting Odds

 Albies Stats

-- Albies has picked up at least one hit in five straight games.
-During his last five outings he is batting .333 with a double, two home runs, two walks and six RBI.
+- Albies has picked up a hit in six straight games.
+In his last 10 games he is batting .381 with three doubles, four home runs, four walks and 11 RBI.

 Albies Recent Games